-Lenovo has declined to comment on the rumors.
+Lenovo has declined to comment on the rumours.

-Lenovo has cash totaling $4.5 billion, vastly outweighing debt of $423 million, and giving it the muscle for more buyouts.
+Lenovo has cash totalling $4.5 billion, vastly outweighing debt of $423 million, and giving it the muscle for more buyouts.

 HP and Dell have total debt of $28.2 billion and $7.2 billion respectively, compared with their cash balances of $12.6 billion and $10.9 billion.